dart-lang/pub/doc/cache_layout.md

 each time it writes a `.dart_tool/package_config.json` file (an activation).

-The directory is laid out such that each file-name is the hex-encoded sha256 hash of the absolute file-uri of the path the the package config.
+The directory is laid out such that each file-name is the hex-encoded sha256 hash of the absolute file-uri of the path of the package config.

 The first two bytes are used for a subdirectory, to prevent too many files in one directory.